• Home

 Conclusion

 The Asian Games have been a fantastic showcase of sportsmanship, skill, and dedication.
-It has given a massive opportunity for athletes to prove their talents on the world stage.
+They have given athletes a massive opportunity to prove their talents on the world stage.

 There have been many ups and downs, but it’s always been a great way to put your country’s best foot forward.

-To celebrate its 20th edition, here’s a look at how the medal table has evolved over the years.
+To celebrate its 20th edition, here’s how the medal table has evolved.

-In terms of the number of countries participating, it’s still an incredible number of nations competing.
+There are still an incredible number of countries competing.
 As of now, 53 countries are participating, including 15 new ones.

-You can see where Japan has a massive lead at the top with 29 medals, followed by China and South Korea at 16 and 14, respectively.
+Japan has a massive lead at the top, with 29 medals, followed by China and South Korea, with 16 and 14, respectively.

 You may be wondering where India ranks.
 India is the biggest competitor for the gold medal in the men’s field events, but it has not yet been awarded.

 The women’s field events are slightly different but still impressive.
-You can see that South Korea and Japan have dominated the gold medal.
+South Korea and Japan have dominated the gold medal race.

 Alfonso Murray